 “I can love or defend the stone I grew up on, my mother, my father, my favourite cove, but it still isn’t a homeland.
 And who even dares to ask us such a question, to place us in front of this court, and ask us to express love for something as abstract as a homeland, which is difficult to conceive under the same name and in the same whole.
 In particular, this is not Croatia that is a disparate, disunified, outdated and non-sovereign little state.
 How can it be a homeland that we should love completely?
 No abstract concept can cover all the parts of my totally tangible love.”

 “For me, actually, nobody ever taught me to be a Croat.
 Neither my father nor my mother, nor in high school in Split, was I taught that I am a Croat.
-Classical high school has no national identity.”
+The classical high school has no national identity.”

 In Igor’s working study hangs a portrait painted for him by Kapor and some other Kapor paintings.
 Mandić was in Belgrade for Kapor’s funeral, with a sad feeling of losing a friend, one of our great writers and painters, as well as a great in terms of lifestyle, wit, casualness.
 Speaking today about Kapor and his fate, Igor says: